Senior Fellows Network

 Through the three-year fellowship, Fellows have the opportunity to enhance their skills, knowledge, and experience through peer-to-peer learning, annual and regional meetings, learning journeys, workshops, and contact with eminent persons.
 They exchange innovative ideas, models, and tools in the development field, which Synergos distributes to a wider audience.
 The Fellows also have opportunities to connect and collaborate with other distinguished change makers in the development field aligned with Synergos, including philanthropists and foundations, non-governmental organizations, businesses, governments, global institutions and academics.

-The Senior Fellows program is administered in partnership with The Synergos Institute Canada and is made possible in part thanks to support from Kim Samuel Johnson.
+The Senior Fellows program is administered in partnership with the Synergos Institute Canada and is made possible thanks to support from the Samuel Family Foundation and the Donner Canadian Foundation.

 Who Are the Senior Fellows?